mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1.1 (November 30th, 2011)
+* View size of the reader is now appropriate for the screen configuration (status bar only).
+* Added missing dismiss button in ReaderViewController on iPhone.

 ### Update 3.1 (November 30th, 2011)
 * Reverted to optional tiled overlay view (used for search resulth highlight).
 This seems to have fixed most 'crashes' (app bein killed actually) while zooming